tingspace/GameToolbox/InstallGames/README.md

 # Install Games script

-A PowerShell script that install the games defined in the [games.txt](games.txt) file.
+A PowerShell script that allows us to make sure we have the same games installed.

+The games to install can be found in the [games.txt](games.txt) file.

 Everyone that needs this script usually runs:
 1. Windows (Win10 at minimum)
 2. Steam

 ## Using the script

 Download the [install.ps1](install.ps1) script somewhere safe, then run it.